basemprince/mission_planner/README.md

 $ roslaunch robotics_project gazebo_project.launch
 $ roslaunch robotics_project launch_project.launch
 ```
-You should be able to visualize the system in both Rviz and Gazebo and then you're ready to start to work.
-See the instructions for the project in Canvas.

 ## License

 This project is licensed under the Modified BSD License - see [LICENSE](https://opensource.org/licenses/BSD-3-Clause) for details

-## Acknowledgments

-* Based on packages from [PAL Robotics](http://www.pal-robotics.com/en/home/)
-# irobproject